raphaelnb/raphaelnb/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front End
+- 🔭 I’m currently working on Front End with ReactJS and NodeJS
-- 🌱 I’m currently learning React Js and Node.Js
+- 🌱 I’m currently learning SQL

 <br><br>